akaliutau/spark-recipes/docs/README.md

 ========

 *  Spark can work without ingesting data; it can generate its own data.
-*  Spark supports three execution modes: local mode, cluster mode, and interactive mode.
+*  Spark supports three execution modes: local mode, cluster mode, and interactive mode.
 *  Local mode allows developers to get started on Spark development in minutes.
 *  Cluster mode is used for production.
 *  You can submit a job to Spark or connect to the master.